UdyOhan/State-Machine/README.md

 ```

 ### Create Derived Condition classes
-Create Condition classes that derived form the base condition class created above or from the base generic condition class of same type parameter
+Create Condition classes that derived from
+- The base Condition class created above or
+- The base generic Condition class of same type parameter(In this case "Condition\<Transform\>")
 ```
 using System.Collections;
 using System.Collections.Generic;